syahirahuw/powerbi-restaurant-insights/README.md

   - Removal of duplicates and handling missing values
   - Creation of relationships between restaurant, cuisine, and location tables
   - Development of basic calculated measures to support analysis
-  - This process ensured reliable data for meaningful visualisation and insights.
+  - This process ensured reliable data for meaningful visualisation and insights

 #### Data Model View
 ![Data Model](data_model.png)